sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Convolutional_Neural_Network.md

 At the moment, **CNN** and its modifications are considered the best in accuracy and speed algorithms for finding objects on the stage.

 **Task**
-The task of classifying images is the obtaining initial image as input and output its class (cat, dog, etc.) or a group of likely classes that best characterizes the image.
+<br>The task of classifying images is the obtaining initial image as input and output its class (cat, dog, etc.) or a group of likely classes that best characterizes the image.
 When the computer gets the image (takes the input data), it sees an array of pixels.
-Depending on the resolution and size of the image, for example, the size of the array can be 32x32x3 (where 3 are the values of the RGB channels).
-Each of these numbers is assigned a value from 0 to 255, which describes the intensity of the pixel at that point.
+Depending on the resolution and size of the image, for example, the size of the array can be **32x32x3** (where 3 are the values of the **RGB channels**).
+Each of these numbers is assigned a value from **0 to 255**, which describes the intensity of the pixel at that point.
 These numbers are the only input data for the computer.
-The computer receives this matrix and displays numbers that describe the probability of the image class (75% for the cat, 20% for the dog, 10% for the bird, etc.).
+The computer receives this matrix and displays numbers that describe the probability of the image class (**75%** for the cat, **20%** for the dog, **10%** for the bird, etc.).